bsalanie/ipfp_python/README.md

 # IPFP in Python

-`ipfp_python` contains Python implementations of the Iterative Projection Fitting Procedure (IPFP) algorithm to solve for equilibrium and do comparative statics in several separable matching models of the
+`ipfp_python` contains Python implementations of the Iterative Projection Fitting Procedure (IPFP) algorithm to solve for equilibrium, do comparative statics, and estimate the parameters in several separable matching models of the
 [Choo and Siow 2006](https://www.jstor.org/stable/10.1086/498585?seq=1) variety.